cloudfoundry/summit-hands-on-labs/na-2020/cf-for-k8s/README.md

 1. schedule the app with the given # of instances
 1. report the app status and any metrics

+In the next step, we will verify if the app is reachable via curl.

 ## Curl the app
 The final moment we have been waiting for.
+Run the following command.
+It should print `Hello world`!

 ```console
 curl -k https://node-app.apps.$CF_DOMAIN